-- 1. From Start, select Care Center then Recovery Management. - 2.
+- 1. From Start, select Care Center in All apps list then Recovery Management. - 2.
 Select the Backup tab and click Get started for Backup wireless and LAN drivers.
 Choose a folder to save your drivers and select OK. - 3.
 You will be shown the backup progress on the screen.